Cloudmersive/Cloudmersive.APIClient.Java/docs/EditDocumentApi.md

 # **editDocumentXlsxInsertWorksheet**
 > InsertXlsxWorksheetResponse editDocumentXlsxInsertWorksheet(input)

-Insert a new worksheet into an XLSX spreadsheet
+Insert a new worksheet into an Excel XLSX spreadsheet

 Inserts a new worksheet into an Excel Spreadsheet